Search Knowledge Base by Keyword

 DESIGN LIMITATIONS FOR A MIRROR LIFT SYSTEM

 The methods devised to safely transfer these very large, heavy, and extremely critical optics from the telescope to the coating plant vary widely for different telescope facilities.
 Cranes mounted on domes conveying the mirrors through floor hatches, custom screw-post lifts within the enclosures, special trucks with jacking beds to lift and transport the mirrors, and even bringing the coating plant to the telescope have all been utilized at telescopes designed and built in recent decades.
-The wide support pier for the LSST telescope, however, did not allow space for lifts or hatches to be located within the telescope chamber that would be large enough to convey the primary mirror assembly, which is 27 feet in diameter and weighs in excess of 93 tons.

 ENGINEERING CHALLENGE

-“Designing a building to support the lift, and simultaneously resist the wind and seismic forces, proved to be difficult,” said Jeffrey Barr, LSST Project Architect.
-“It was decided early on to incorporate the lift structure into the building design through collaboration between Pflow structural engineers and the Chilean structural engineers designing the facility.”
+“Designing a building to support the lift, and simultaneously resist the wind and seismic forces, proved to be difficult,” said Jeffrey Barr, Project Architect.
+“It was decided early on to incorporate the lift structure into the building design through collaboration between PFlow structural engineers and the Chilean structural engineers designing the facility.”

-The PFlow solution envisioned was a permanently installed lift outside of the telescope dome enclosure, but integrated within the building structure itself that would rise up to the level of the dome and receive the payload of the mirror assembly through a back entry door.
-During normal telescope observing operation, all elements of the LSST lift and shaft would need to retract below the dome to stay out of the way of its rotation and out of the observing field of view of the telescope.
-This meant that the lift would need to raise the shaft roof when deployed to its upper position to receive the mirror from the telescope and deliver it back after recoating.
-The 80-foot-high lift would also need to be extremely reliable and flexibly designed to transport other large loads to various levels of the observatory facilities.
+During normal telescope observing operation, all elements of the lift and shaft retract below the dome to stay out of the way of its rotation and out of the observing field of view of the telescope.
+This required the lift to raise the shaft roof when deployed to its upper position to receive the mirror from the telescope and deliver it back after recoating.

 INNOVATIVE LIFT DESIGN